douglascarson/douglascarson.github.io/posts/public/az-900-study-notes.md

     * Page Blobs
 * Block blobs store files .png, .tiff, .txt
 * Block blobs can have hot, cool and archive tiers
-* Append blobs are loke block blobs but are optimised for append operations.
+* Append blobs are like block blobs but are optimised for append operations.
 It's good for storing logs.
 You can only have a hot tier for append blobs
 * Page blobs are used to store vhd files
 * Page blobs can only be hot tier